dannyz30w/rivulet-utils/README.md

 classrooms but may find searching large public data streams overwhelming.
 Rivulet helps you access and assess subsets of data that are local, timely, or otherwise relevant to your students.
-Importantly, it does this in a way that also centers pedagogical utility by selecting for key characteristics of datasets that are known to be pedagogically generative.
-Along the way, the notebooks gently introduce geberal techniques and skills related to fetching data using APIs and Python.
+Importantly, it does this in a way that also centers pedagogical utility by selecting for key statistical and/or scientific characteristics of datasets that are known to be pedagogically generative, depending on the topic.
+Along the way, the notebooks gently introduce general techniques and skills related to fetching data using APIs and Python.

 The name *Rivulet*—a small stream—refers to the goal of curating manageable, dynamic samples from larger data streams.
 It's also a nod to Tim Erickson's idea of being